StantonManagement/ConstructionOpsStanton/docs/wireframes.md

   - Sticky headers, inline editing for certain cells, conditional formatting (critical/warning).
   - Row grouping by division/trade with collapsible sections.

+#### Line Item Form Modal (`LineItemFormModal.tsx`)
+- **Purpose**: Lightweight modal to create or edit individual budget/payment line items from spreadsheet-style views.
+- **Highlights**:
+  - Centered overlay with dimmed backdrop, title that switches between "Add" and "Edit" based on `initialValues`, and a close icon.
+  - Simple form inputs for item number, description, scheduled value, previous/this-period amounts, material stored, and % G/C, prefilled when editing.
+  - Save submits the in-memory `LineItem` back to the caller and closes; Cancel or the close icon dismiss without persisting changes.

+#### Line Item Verification Shell (`LineItemVerification.tsx`)
+- **Purpose**: Placeholder route-level component reserved for a future, dedicated line item verification experience separate from the main payment verification page.
+- **Highlights**:
+  - Currently renders a simple stub view ("Line Item Verification") to anchor future design work.
+  - Intended to host a more granular review workflow if the organization splits line-item review from full payment application approvals.

+#### Lien Waiver Manager (`LienWaiverManager.tsx`)
+- **Purpose**: Placeholder screen for managing lien waiver documents within the broader payments workflow.
+- **Highlights**:
+  - Currently a skeletal "Lien Waiver Manager" view, earmarked to evolve into a dashboard for tracking lien waiver requests, statuses, and associated documents.
+  - Will eventually align with payment application states and PDF generation to ensure waivers are coordinated with approvals and payouts.

 ### Performance Components

 #### Virtualized Lists (`src/components/ui/VirtualizedList.tsx`, `optimized/VirtualizedProjectList.tsx`)